 - 7.3.
 For the Junior Championship, Athletes and Horses may qualify according to the paragraph below: - Athletes and Horses must have completed the first round of two Table A Competitions conducted according to Art.
 238, Art.
 273 or Art.
-264 at CSIJ, CSIY, CSU25, CSI1 to CSI5, respectively at CSIOJ, CSIOY or CSIO1 to CSIO5 outdoor Events, with a Score of not more than eight Penalties, providing the height of obstacles in the initial round of the Competition is at least 1.35 m. - NB: Athletes may participate in certain Competitions at CSI1 to CSI5, respectively at CSIO1 to CSIO5 Events from the year in which they reach their 14th birthday subject to the applicable restrictions established in JRs Art.
-255. Athletes may participate in the Grand Prix at CSI3/4/5 Events and in the Nations Cup and Grand Prix of CSIO1 to CSIO5 Events from the year in which they reach their 18th birthday.
+264 at CSIJ, CSIY, CSU25, CSI1 to CSI5, respectively at CSIOJ, CSIOY or CSIO1 to CSIO5 outdoor Events, with a Score of not more than eight Penalties, providing the height of obstacles in the initial round of the Competition is at least 1.35 m. - NB: Athletes may participate in certain Competitions at CSI1 to CSI5, respectively at CSI01 to CSI05 Events from the year in which they reach their 14th birthday subject to the applicable restrictions established in JRs Art.
+255. Athletes may participate in the Grand Prix at CSI3/4/5 Events and in the Nations Cup/Longines League of Nations[TM] and Grand Prix of CSI01 to CSI05 Events from the year in which they reach their 18th birthday.